openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/vre.md

 ### Multiple VRE assets in different zones (existing and new)

+This example shows how to define existing and new VRE assets in different zones.
+The existing VRE assets have initial capacity that is only allowed to be retired.
+The new VRE assets do not have an existing capacity but can be expanded.
+A `MaxCapacityConstraint` constraint is applied to the electricity edge with a maximum capacity determined by the `max_capacity` field.

 **JSON Format:**

 Note that the `global_data` field is used to set the fields and constraints that are common to all instances of the same asset type.